Information & Privacy Practices

 Do you accept insurance?

-I am not on insurance panels; however, I will provide you a receipt that you can submit to your insurance for reimbursement according to your policy.
+I am not accepting insurance however I will provide you a receipt that you can submit to your insurance for reimbursement according to your policy.
 This will typically affect the level of coverage (if any) that an insurance company is willing to provide at our agency and may increase the size of a deductible if applicable.
-Payment is expected 24 hours prior to your appointment; otherwise your appointment will be considered canceled.
+Payment is expected in the beginning of the session.
+I take cash or check made out to Princeton Counseling.
+Please cancel your session at least 24 hours prior to your appointment otherwise there is a $50 late cancellation fee.
 A sliding scale fee for ongoing sessions is possible if income and resources are limited.
 This would be discussed at our first meeting.
-Payment is by check or credit card using PayPal or Square.

 What if I don't have insurance?